4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 Explanation:

-Consider a table `t1` with multiple indexes (which may be automatically created during `DEPLOY`).
-If you run `delete from t1 where c2=2`, it may only delete data in the second index, while the data in the first index remains unaffected.
-Therefore, if you subsequently run `select * from t1` and it uses the first index, there may still be two pieces of data that haven't been deleted.
-However, if the result from the second index of `select * from t1 where c2=2` is empty, it means the data has been successfully deleted from that index.
+Table `t1` has multiple indexes (which may be automatically created during `DEPLOY`).
+If you run `delete from t1 where c2=2`, it only deletes data in the second index, while the data in the first index remains unaffected.
+Therefore, if you subsequently run `select * from t1` and it uses the first index, there are two pieces of data that haven't been deleted. `select * from t1 where c2=2` uses the second index, and the result is empty, with data being successfully deleted.

 ## DQL Boundary